antondan1307/SwipeLearn-AI/README.md

 ## Deployment

 When deploying to Vercel, make sure the project is detected as **Next.js**.
 If you see an error about a missing `public` folder, Vercel may have selected the wrong framework.
 Including the provided `vercel.json` file ensures the build output uses the `.next` directory so the preview works correctly.

+Set the Build Command to `npm run build` and the Output Directory to `.next` in your Vercel project settings.
+Vercel will automatically use the `vercel-build` script defined in `package.json`.